pittar-gitops/99-gitops-demo/README.md

     * `oc apply -f applications/demo-app-dev.yaml`
     * `oc apply -f applications/demo-app-uat.yaml`
     * This will setup the `DeploymentConfig`, `Service`, and `Route`in each environment.
     * It will also apply the appropriate *Kustomizations* to each environment.
-For example, each environment needs to use a different container image tag and have a different 'Route' url.
+For example, each environment needs to use a different container image tag and have a different `Route` url.
 7. Done!
 Your environment is now setup.
 It's also completely reproducible!

-Now, if you delete our CodeReady Containers instance and follow the instructions above, you will have your environment back exactly how it should be.
+Now, if you delete your CodeReady Containers instance and follow the instructions above, you will have your environment back exactly how it should be.
 This is the real power of GitOps!

 ## Explore